 Shortly after I started working for Compassion, my brother-in-law, a thoroughly reasonable man, asked me if Compassion really supported nearly two million children around the world, or if it was all just a front with a handful of poor-looking kids as a façade.

 Many of us have read the stories of non-profits that do more for their presidents than for the poor.
 We wonder if the money ever even makes it to actually help the children.
 Many allow this skepticism to dam their generosity.
 Others want to help, but they also want to ensure they are being good stewards of their resources.

 We understand and appreciate this desire to ensure that you are supporting an organization you can trust and believe in.
 In fact, we welcome your questions—it shows just how much you care!

-At Compassion, we are passionate about ensuring we are good stewards of your resources.
 So here’s our short guide just for you.

 How is our program audited?

 Internal and independent audits are regularly conducted at our offices in the field, at our individual child development centres, at our international headquarters in Colorado Springs and at our Canadian office in London, Ontario.
 Every financial process undergoes intensive and continual scrutiny to ensure that funds are properly received, tracked and managed.